swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 )
 ```

-This is a snippet taken from official Redis documentation, to ensure thread-safe lock mechanism key removal.
-A bit more advanced scenario, and here ruby code of the Redis Client calls the LUA script to make things work well.
+This is a snippet taken from [official Redis documentation](https://redis.io/topics/distlock), to ensure **thread-safe lock mechanism key removal**.
+A bit more advanced scenario, and **here ruby code of the Redis Client calls the LUA script** to make things work well!!!

-It's readable.
-Simple code, no logic, you may say: self-explanatory - but I can't already.
-I'd think quite a bit while staring at this snippet to figure out what it odes if I'd see it without any kind of context provided.
+But it's readable.
+Simple code, no logic, **you may say: self-explanatory** - but I can't already.
+I'd think quite a bit while staring at this snippet to figure out what it does if I'd see it without any kind of context provided.

-**3. Call a custom SQL in Ruby**
+#### 3. Call a custom SQL in Ruby

-The next snippet is so popular in ruby applications, that I often forget that it touches the same problem, of mixing two languages together.
+**The next snippet is so popular in ruby applications, that I often forget that it touches the same problem,** of mixing two languages together.

 ```ruby
 User.